deprekate/ReadMapper/README.md

 # ReadMapper
-ReadMapper is a program that maps sequencing reads to a nucleotide backbone, and then creates a publication quality figure.
-It is an R script and has the dependancy **ggplot2**, which you can install in R, using the command `install.packages('ggplot2')`.
+**ReadMapper** is a program that maps sequencing reads to a nucleotide backbone, and then creates a publication quality figure.
+It is an R script and has the dependency **ggplot2**, which you can install in R, using the command `install.packages('ggplot2')`.

 ## Quick start
 ```sh